mongodb/specifications/source/connection-string/connection-string-spec.rst

 2. Split the string by the first, unescaped ``/`` (if any), yielding:

-   1. User information and host identifers: ``foo:bar%3A@mongodb.example.com,%2Ftmp%2Fmongodb-27018.sock``.
+   1. User information and host identifiers: ``foo:bar%3A@mongodb.example.com,%2Ftmp%2Fmongodb-27018.sock``.

    2. Auth database and connection options: ``admin?w=1``.